samiralam/rules-compendium/docs/phb/5-feats/index.md

 ***Ability Score Increase.*** Increase your Strength or Dexterity score by 1, to a maximum of 20.

 ***Enhanced Dual Wielding.*** When you take the [Attack](/sources/dnd/free-rules/rules-glossary#AttackAction) action on your turn and attack with a weapon that has the [Light](/sources/dnd/free-rules/equipment#Light) property, you can make one extra attack as a Bonus Action later on the same turn with a different weapon, which must be a Melee weapon that lacks the [Two-Handed](/sources/dnd/free-rules/equipment#Two-Handed) property.
-You don’t add your ability modifier to the extra attack’s damage unless that modifier is negative.
+You don't add your ability modifier to the extra attack's damage unless that modifier is negative.

 ***Quick Draw.*** You can draw or stow two weapons that lack the Two-Handed property when you would normally be able to draw or stow only one.